tdonohue/dspace-site-parser/README.md

 * RESPONSE = The HTTP Response code, or an error message (if response timed out or errored out)
 * VERSION_TAG = The parsed DSpace version tag (from `<meta name="generator">`), or "UNKNOWN" if not found
 * UI_TYPE = The determined DSpace UI type (XMLUI or JSPUI), or "UNKNOWN" if the UI cannot be determined (or it doesn't look like DSpace)

+# Complementary Scripts

+## DSpace Locating Scripts

+### find_dspace_sites.rb

+    ruby find_dspace_sites.rb [results-csv-file]

+The `find_dspace_sites.rb` script attempts to locate DSpace Sites in the following sources:
+* OpenDOAR.org registry
+* ROAR.eprints.org registry
+* OpenArchives.org OAI-PMH registry
+* U of Illinois OAI-PMH registry

+Data from each of those registries is pulled down (via an API or machine readable interface) and parsed for URLs which look like or report to be DSpace sites.
+The URL list is deduplicated, and written to a CSV which matches the [Input CSV Format](#input-csv-format) of the `dspace_site_parser.rb` script.

+### find_dspace_sites_via_google.rb

+    ruby find_dspace_sites_via_google.rb [results-csv-file]

+The `find_dspace_sites)via_google.rb` script attempts to locate DSpace Sites via a variety of unique Google searches (mostly based on URL paths) which tend to return results that are DSpace URLs.

+Data from each of these searches is parsed for URLs which look like or report to be DSpace sites.
+The URL list is deduplicated, and written to a CSV which matches the [Input CSV Format](#input-csv-format) of the `dspace_site_parser.rb` script.

+WARNING: Google obviously does not like or approve of automatically searching and parsing search results.
+Google will begin throwing 503 errors for every automated query once it realizes that a script is likely running.
+I do not recommend running this script frequently...it is really just there as an optional way to attempt to locate unregistered DSpace URLs.

+## Data Manipulation Scripts

+### merge_site_CSVs.rb

+    ruby merge_site_CSVs.rb [csv-file-1] [csv-file-2] [merged-csv-file]

+This script simply merges two DSpace site CSV files and removes any duplicate entries found.
+It's useful in merging the outputs of any [DSpace Locating Scripts](#dspace-locating-scripts).
+Optionally, you can also just pass in a single CSV file to remove its duplicate entries.

+By default, the column headers of the *first* CSV are kept in tact, and the second CSV's data is appended onto the end.
+The input CSVs may be either of the [Input CSV Format](#input-csv-format) or [Output CSV Format](#output-csv-format) detailed above.

+### find_country.rb

+    ruby find_country.rb [input-csv-file] [csv-file-with-countries]

+This script takes in a DSpace site CSV file, and attempts to determine the hosting country of every listed URL.
+The input CSV file may be either of the [Input CSV Format](#input-csv-format) or [Output CSV Format](#output-csv-format) detailed above.

+The result is that the data from the input file is copied to the output CSV, and a new "COUNTRY" column is appended to the end.
+This new column lists the name of the country, or "UNKNOWN" if unable to be determined.